Be a God-Dependent Woman

 The choice to be a “God-dependent woman”

-But this happened that we might not rely on ourselves but on God, who raises the dead.”
-Not relying on ourselves.
-Relying on God.
+But this happened that we might not rely on ourselves but on God, who raises the dead.

-If you look up the definition of “rely,” you will find it means to place confident trust in, to depend on.
+If you look up the definition of rely, you will find it means “to place confident trust in, to depend on.”
 So, God wanted Paul to live dependently on Him.
 He wants the same for us.
-Dependent living.
-It’s not a senior housing option.
+I call it “Dependent Living” That is not a senior housing option.
 It is a choice of how to live life with God.

-Dependent Living is counterintuitive to culture.
+Being a “God-dependent woman” is counterintuitive to culture.

 Here is what I figured out several years ago from studying this topic in the Bible.

 Human parents raise their children to be less dependent on them and more independent.
-But, God raises His children to be less independent and more dependent on Him.
+But God raises His children to be less independent and more dependent on Him.

 Whatever He brings into our lives that makes us more dependent upon Him is good for us.

 Wow!
-That is so opposite of what we are taught in our culture.
-And, rightly so when it comes to parenting.
+That is so opposite of what we are taught in our culture and rightly so when it comes to parenting.
 We rejoice when our children get out on their own and can pay for their own housing, food, transportation, and insurance.

 So, does God allow things into our lives so that we are forced to live dependently on Him?
 Yep.
 He does.

-The God-Dependent Woman Bible Study of 2 Corinthians (read online)
+The God-Dependent Woman (read online)